antoniusnaumann/galvan-lang/spec.md

 // You can just take val instead of stored val (and leave the keyword out), since they are implicitly convertible
 // You must take stored ref since a (local) ref cannot be turned into a stored ref fn make_t(a: stored val TypeA, b: stored ref TypeB) -> MyType(a, b)

+// Usual syntax for functions with return type fn return_something(): TypeA {
+  val a = TypeA()
+  return a // The return operator or keyword must be used
+  // as opposed to Rust there is no implicit return at the end of the function }

 main {
   val a = TypeA {}